pfsense/pfsense/.github/CONTRIBUTING.md

 ### **Submitting Changes**

-The easiest and best way to contribute code changes to the project is through pull requests on Github.
+The easiest and best way to contribute code changes to the project is through pull requests on GitHub.

-For an outline of the process and guidelines to follow, see [Submitting a Pull Request via Github](https://doc.pfsense.org/index.php/Submitting_a_Pull_Request_via_Github)
+For an outline of the process and guidelines to follow, see [Submitting a Pull Request via GitHub](https://doc.pfsense.org/index.php/Submitting_a_Pull_Request_via_Github)

-Contributed code must conform to the [pfSense project Developer Style Guide](https://doc.pfsense.org/index.php/Developer_Style_Guide).
+Contributed code must conform to the [pfSense project developer style guide](https://doc.pfsense.org/index.php/Developer_Style_Guide).